 Diabetic Plan

-Foods NOT Included in the ZPF List for 2025
+Foods NOT Included in the ZPF List

 Here are some foods that are not on the zero-point list.

-- Rice will continue to have points.
+- Rice has points.

-- Other whole grains will continue to have points.
+- Other whole grains have points.

-While the new zero-point foods list is somewhat similar to the previous Purple plan, and the Personal Points plan allowed zero-point avocado as a choice, there are significant differences with the plan in 2025.
+While the new zero-point foods list is somewhat similar to the previous Purple plan, and the Personal Points plan allowed zero-point avocado as a choice, there are significant differences with the plan in 2026.

-Answers to FAQs about the Changes to the WW Plan
+Answers to FAQs about the WW Plan

 The Holy Mess: Support for Your Weight Loss Journey